Please support democracy

 The Lobbyists’ Code should be changed to again prohibit, without any exemptions, lobbyists from using or sharing secret information they have obtained from any politician, political staff or public official.

-Key Changes Needed to Make Enforcement of the Lobbying Act Independent, Transparent, Timely, Effective and Accountable
+Key Changes Needed to Close Loopholes in the Federal Senate Ethics Code, and to Make Enforcement of the Code Effective

 (Democracy Watch: November 2025)